 By Richard Katz*

-*About the author: Richard Katz is a Senior Fellow at the Carnegie Council for Ethics In International Affairs.
-This is an excerpt from Toyo Keizai.
+*About the author: Richard Katz is Senior Fellow at the Carnegie Council for Ethics in International Affairs.